PooyehA/Deep-LASI/docs/source/example.rst

 ------------

 In DNA-PAINT, fluorescently labeled *imager* strands transiently bind to complementary *docking* strands on a target structure.
-Upon hybridization to the docking strand, an increase in fluorescence intensity is observed for the time τ_{b} being bound to the imager strand.
+Upon hybridization to the docking strand, an increase in fluorescence intensity is observed for the time τ<sub>b</sub> being bound to the imager strand.
 Deep-LASI allows for extracting time traces and fluorescence characteristics, to determine the on- and off- times according to the chosen DNA sequence.
 The